 בֵּן ḇên; a son (as a builder of the family name)

-The purpose of Jesus coming as a Son is to build the Father’s house.
+The purpose of Jesus coming as a Son is to build the Father’s name and be a Son over His own house that the Father gives Him.

 C. Pregnant with a Child.